-Insofar as the foregoing provisions permit indemnification of directors, officers or persons controlling us for liability arising under the Securities Act of 1933 we have been informed that, in the opinion of the Securities and Exchange Commission, this indemnification is against public policy as expressed in the Securities Act of 1933 and is therefore unenforceable.
+Insofar as the foregoing provisions permit indemnification of directors, officers or persons controlling us for liability arising under the Securities Act we have been informed that, in the opinion of the SEC, this indemnification is against public policy as expressed in the Securities Act and is therefore unenforceable.

-Item 16.
-Exhibits.
+3. Item 16.
+Exhibits